tfreinberger/Nx6RtkHelper/README.md

 **Connect to Source**

-Connect to a NTRIP Source by using your Credentials
+Connect to a NTRIP Source by using your Credentials.
 ```
 RtkEngine rtkEngine = new RtkEngine();
 NtripParameter ntripParameter = new NtripParameter("address", port, "mountpoint", "username", "password");